chef/automate/components/docs-chef-io/content/automate/loadbalancer_configuration.md

       }
    }

-   # The below section is used for http call
+   # The below section is used for HTTP calls
    server {
       listen 80;
       server_name chefautomate.example.com;